Bormotoon/ollamaFS/README.md

 ### Overview

+Source of inspiration and original idea: https://github.com/adamwbull/llama-fs

+I really liked the idea of the “take shit apart” button, but I never got it to run properly.
+It wouldn't wind up on macOS for some reason, and also the API costs money...
+So when Grok 3 rolled out, I asked him to write it all over again.

+I think it turned out pretty well.
+Check it out for yourself.

 "Document Sorter with Ollama" is a Python-based application designed to organize files into categories using the Ollama AI model.
 It supports both local and cloud-based file sorting (Google Drive and Dropbox), with features like duplicate removal, automatic category generation, and a user-friendly GUI built with Tkinter.